Adam Crosswhite

 Adam Crosswhite (1799–1878) was a former slave who fled slavery along the Underground Railroad and settled in Marshall, Michigan.
 In 1847, slavers from Kentucky came to Michigan to kidnap African Americans and return them to slavery in Kentucky.
 Citizens of the town surrounded the Crosswhites' house and prevented them from being abducted.
-The Crosswhites fled to Canada, and their former enslaver, Francis Giltner, filed a suit, Giltner vs. Gorham et al., against residents of Marshall.
+The Crosswhites fled to Canada, and their former owner, Francis Giltner, filed a suit, Giltner vs. Gorham et al., against residents of Marshall.
 Giltner won the case and was compensated for the loss of the Crosswhite family.
 After the Civil War, Crosswhite returned to Marshall, where he lived the rest of his life.

 Slavery

 Adam Crosswhite was born into slavery on October 17, 1799, in Bourbon County, Kentucky.
-His mother was an enslaved woman, and his father was his first enslaver.
+His mother was an enslaved woman, and his father was his first owner.
 (Note: The Underground Railroad book incorrectly states that Crosswhite's father was Francis Giltner and was born in Carroll County, Kentucky.)
 His father gave him to his paternal aunt, Miss Crosswhite when he was a boy.
 His aunt married Ned Stone, a slave dealer, who later sold him for $200 to a man with the Troutman surname.
 When he was 20, Crosswhite was traded to Francis Giltner of Carroll County, Kentucky.
 Two years later, he married a woman named Sarah.
 Crosswhite fathered seven children by 1844.
 When he learned that Giltner intended to sell his eldest child, Crosswhite made plans to runaway with Sarah and four children in August 1843.
 (Note: The Notable Kentuckian African American database states that they ran away to Michigan in 1844.)